 - Labor: 2 years

-I love the 3G Cardio Elite Runner treadmill for several reasons.
 It made it to the top of this list for it’s awesome warranty of course, but there’s a lot more going on here that I want to touch on.
-But to the warranty first.

-Looking past the warranty, this treadmill was designed with runners in mind.
-The spacious 22″ x 62″ running surface is one of the largest I’ve come across in my research.
 This treadmill would be great for serious runners and tall runners- the longer belt length will ensure you have enough room to stretch out fully when running at higher speeds.

-The 3G Cardio Elite also has a 4.00 HP motor and a power incline up to 15%.
 This treadmill is all about getting the job done, so there aren’t many frivolous extra features.
 But when it comes to good ol’ fashioned muscle and function, few treadmills have more to offer.

 Here are a few more features I think you’ll appreciate: